Rain, flooding continue to slam Northeast: "The river was at our doorstep"

 "We anticipate floodwaters to increase rapidly overnight, and we recommend taking precautions now.
 We encourage everyone to follow the guidance from their local emergency management officials," the Corps' New England District tweeted.

-The slow-moving storm reached New England in the morning after hitting parts of New York and Connecticut on Sunday.
+The slow-moving storm reached New England after hitting parts of New York and Connecticut on Sunday.
 Additional downpours in the region raised the potential for flash flooding; rainfall in certain parts of Vermont had exceeded 7 inches, the National Weather Service in Burlington said.

 One of the worst-hit places was New York's Hudson Valley, where a woman identified by police as Pamela Nugent, 43, died as she tried to escape her flooded home in the hamlet of Fort Montgomery.